 Once you’re happy with the settings, you should click the ‘Create Menu’ button at the bottom of the page.
 This will take you to a page where you can finish customizing your menu.

-Notice that there is some text displayed above the menu.
-This is the menu’s title text and a line of text that the plugin calls ‘additional content’.
+You might notice that some text is displayed above the menu.
+This is the menu’s title and a line of text that the plugin calls ‘additional content’.

 You can edit or hide the text by clicking on ‘Mobile Menu’ and then ‘Container’ in the menu on the left of the page.

-After that, you need to scroll down to the ‘Additional Content’ setting.
-You can toggle this setting off or type alternate content.
-In the screenshot below, you’ll notice that the switch has been toggled off so the words ‘Add more content here…’ are now hidden.
+From here, you can toggle this setting off or type alternate content.
+In the screenshot below, you’ll notice that the switch has been toggled off, so the words ‘Add more content here…’ are now hidden.

-The Responsive Menu plugin comes with many other options that allow you to change the behavior and appearance of your slide panel menu.
+The Responsive Menu plugin offers many other options for changing the behavior and appearance of your slide panel menu.
 You can explore these options on the plugin’s settings page and adjust them as needed.

-Now you can visit your website to see the menu in action.
+Now, you can visit your website to see the menu in action.
 Here’s how it looks on our demo website.
-Note that if the current page is in the menu, then it is highlighted with a color band.
+Note that if the current page is in the menu, it is highlighted with a color band.

 We hope this tutorial helped you learn how to add a slide panel menu in WordPress themes.
-You may also want to learn how to track visitors to your WordPress site, or check out our list of must-have plugins to grow your site.
+Next, you may also want to learn how to create a dropdown menu and how to show different menus to logged-in users in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.